Common Mistakes Car Accident Victims Make and How to Avoid Them

 Some car accident injuries can be hidden.
 The symptoms of back and neck problems, brain injuries, and internal injuries can be delayed.

 You may not feel the symptoms of some injuries for days to weeks after an accident.
-Get medical attention right away after a crash, and monitor your symptoms for a few weeks.
+Get medical attention immediately after a crash, and monitor your symptoms for a few weeks.

 If you notice any unusual symptoms, contact your doctor right away.
 Some tips for seeking medical attention include: